Vedanta Resources: Copper

 Sterlite Industries (India): Sterlite is registered office headquartered in Tuticorin, Tamil Nadu, India.
 Sterlite has been a public listed company in India since 1988, and its equity shares are listed and traded on the NSE and the BSE, and are also listed and traded on the NYSE in the form of ADSs.
 Vedanta owns 53.9% of Sterlite and has management control of the company.
 Protest by Public of Tuticorin started for not following Environmental Clearance Issues.
 The Tamil Nadu Pollution Control Board (TNPCB) accused the factory of releasing noxious gas in the air.
-It said sulphur-di-oxide levels had gone off the charts on the night of 23 March in the year 2013.
+It said sulphur-dioxide levels had gone off the charts on the night of 23 March in the year 2013.
 It showed a reading of 2939.55 mg/cubic metre against the prescribed limit of 1250 mg/ cubic metre more people where affected by cancer and other breathing disorders but the Indian government did not take any action.

 Konkola Copper Mines: Vedanta owns 79.4% of KCM's share capital and have management control of the company.
 KCM's other shareholder is ZCCM Investment Holdings plc.
 The government of Zambia has a controlling stake in ZCCM Investment Holdings plc.

 Copper Mines of Tasmania: CMT is headquartered in Queenstown, Tasmania.
 Sterlite owns 100.0% of CMT and has management control of the company.